Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 Another challenge I encountered during this portion of the project was splicing the USB cable to be inside the PG-7 cable gland.
 Splicing the USB cable is more difficult then splicing regular wires because it has a thick tube surrounding four individual wires.
 These wires are very small compared to wires I have used before.
 Placing a heat shrink on the wires was difficult, so each of them had to be surronded with electrical tape instead.
 The wires had to be soldered individually in order to function and prevent a short circut.
 If this wasn't proper, the Feather M4 express would have heated up and might have been damaged.
 It took many attempts, soldering and desoldering until the wires were sodered properly.

-### What I learned at BlueStamp Engineering

-BlueStamp engineering allowed me to explore different types of microchip controllers and wiring, which I never did before.
-I learned how to wire ESP32's to sensors as well as splicing wires.
-I learned about the internet of things and how to connect projects to an online browser to get data and information.

-I hope to take on projects more on robotics in the future, learning how to do more hardware on a project compared to an IoT project mainly on software.
-It is great knowing about IoT's because they can be applied to hardware builds that can be used in unreachable places.
-Now that I know a lot about software and sensors, I would like to add modifications to this project displaying data from the monitor itself and growing knowledge on hardware and moving parts.
--->

 # Second Milestone